Curriculum, Scheduling, Rotations, and More

 Shifts requirements by year:

 Each year consists of 13 blocks.
-Each block is 28-days long which means that every resident experiences every rotation for the same amount of time.
-It also allows our residents to have more time in the ED vs. a month-to-month schedule.
+Each block is 28-days long which allows every resident to experience every rotation for the same amount of time.
+It also allows our residents to have more time in the ED vs. a month-to-month schedule!

 PGY-1 residents will have 3 weeks of vacation during intern year.
 This is scheduled 1 week at a time during designated “vacation blocks.”